uperl/Dist-Zilla-Plugin-Alt/README.md

 - Sets the dist name property

-    If it isn't already specified in your `dist.ini` file.
-It will determine this from the `Alt::` module in your distribution.
+    If the name isn't already set in your `dist.ini` by some other means, this plugin will set the name based on the Alt module.
-    If you have more than one `Alt::` module it is an error.
+    If you have more than one Alt module (which would be unusual) then it is an error unless you set the name by some other means.

 # CAVEATS